Aurora Picture Show's original venue in a former church building in the Heights. Photo ca. 1999

 Aurora Picture Show was founded in 1998 by Houston-based artist and former Core Fellow, Andrea Grover.
-Through volunteer labor and equipment donations, Grover converted a 1924 wooden church building located in Houston’s Sunset Heights into a 100-seat capacity cinema.
+With the help of volunteer labor and equipment donations, Grover converted a 1924 wooden church building located on Aurora Street in Houston’s Sunset Heights into a 100-seat capacity cinema.
 The first Aurora screening was in June 1998 and in 1999 Aurora Picture Show received its non-profit status.

 In February 2007, Aurora launched the Aurora Video Library, a non-circulating research library made available for free to educators, students, artists, and the general public, five days per week, year-round; and the Aurora Video Label, a DVD label which features artist-made media.